LaunchCodeEducation/cheatsheets/thymeleaf/README.md

 <p th:text="'Thymeleaf will display this'">text</p>
 ```

-Here thymeleaf will process the text inside the `th:text` attribute, and replace the contents of the `<p>` tag with it.
+Here Thymeleaf will process the text inside the `th:text` attribute, and replace the contents of the `<p>` tag with it.

 We can use **variable expressions** syntax `${...}` to insert data passed in from a controller.